About CSF

 Clearly delineating the roles and responsibilities of each Federal Agency regarding commercial space regulation

-Legislative and Regulatory Work
+Legislative and Regulatory Advocacy

-Industry Work
+Industry Advocacy

 CSF increases awareness of the potential of suborbital vehicles through the Space Applications Research Group (SARG).
 Members of SARG convene with both congressional staff members and NASA officials to discuss topics such as space science, suborbital human-tended research, STEM education engagement, and technology development on new platforms.